rcky844/knowledge-handbook/Biology/Anatomy/Human physiology/Blood gas content regulation/Effects of exercise.md

 - <span style="color: lightgreen">Carbon dioxide can also be breathed out more quickly</span>, thus a steep concentration gradient of carbon dioxide between the blood and air sacs is maintained for the rapid removal of carbon dioxide by [[diffusion]].

 **Response to strenuous exercises**:
 - As the intensity of physical activity increases, the energy demand of muscle cells increases greatly.
-The rate of [[aerobic respiration]] is limited by the availability of oxygen and may not be fast enough to provide sufficient energy to satisfy the energy demand.
+The rate of [[Aerobic respiration]] is limited by the availability of oxygen and may not be fast enough to provide sufficient energy to satisfy the energy demand.
-- Skeletal muscles cells would also undergo [[anaerobic respiration]] to produce extra energy to supply the immediate energy need.
+- Skeletal muscles cells would also undergo [[Anaerobic respiration]] to produce extra energy to supply the immediate energy need.
 Lactic acid is produced as a by-product, accumulation of the acid in skeletal muscles gradually prevents the muscles from contracting normally and they begin to work inefficiently (muscle fatigue).

 ##### After exercise
 - Ventilation rate remains high for some time after exercise ends, gas exchange occurs at a faster rate.